How to Create a Valid GST Invoice in New Zealand (2025 Guide)

 Use higher-detail customer info when the invoice value requires it.

 Creating a valid GST invoice is crucial for any New Zealand business registered for GST.
 The Inland Revenue Department (IRD) has specific requirements that must be met to claim GST deductions.
-This comprehensive guide covers everything you need to know about GST invoicing in NZ.
+This guide covers the requirements, a worked GST example, a compliance checklist, and record-keeping basics.

 What is a GST Invoice?

-A GST invoice is a document that shows the Goods and Services Tax component of a transaction.
-In New Zealand, GST is currently set at 15%.
-IRD now uses the term "taxable supply information" for these details.
+A GST invoice — formally called a document providing "taxable supply information" under current IRD rules — is the record that shows the GST component of a transaction.
+In New Zealand, GST is set at 15%.

-Many businesses still use the phrase "tax invoice", but the label is optional as long as the required information is present.
-If you are GST registered, you must provide taxable supply information when a customer requests it so they can claim GST.
+Many businesses still use the term "tax invoice" on their documents, and that is fine — the label is optional as long as the required information is present.
+What matters is the content, not the heading.
+If you are GST-registered, you must provide taxable supply information when a customer requests it so they can claim the GST paid as an input tax credit.

 When Do You Need to Register for GST?